xpqz/dyalog-docs/programming-reference-guide/docs/defined-functions-and-operators/traditional-functions-and-operators/introduction.md

-<h1> Traditional Functions and Operators</h1>
+<h1 class="heading"><span class="name">Traditional Functions and Operators</span></h1>

-*Tradtional* Functions and Operators are the original user-defined functions and operators that are part of the APL standard.
+*Traditional* Functions and Operators are the original user-defined functions and operators that are part of the APL standard.
 They are referred to herein as *Traditional* or *TradFns* to distinguish them from Dfns and Dops which are unique to Dyalog.

 *TradFns* may be defined and edited using the Dyalog Editor or may be instantiated from an array containing source code using the system function `⎕FX`.
 The converse system functions `⎕CR`, `⎕VR`, `⎕NR` return the original source code.